Allegheny-ComputerScience-600-Sum2022/course-materials/README.md

 |Thesis proposal defense         |Primary                                 |
 |Thesis chapters (drafts)        |Primary                                 |

-This course is graded

-#### Note about assignments

-To pass `CMPSC 600`, submissions of and participation in the following assignments are _required_:
+To pass `CMPSC 600`, submissions of and participation in all primary requirements is mandatory.
+As demonstrated by the table above, these are:

 * Thesis proposal
 * Thesis proposal defense
 * Thesis chapters

-Failure to successfully complete any of the above requirements will constitute a failing grade in the course.
+**Failure to successfully complete any of the above requirements will constitute a failing grade in the course.**

 #### Class participation

-As written, all students are required to attend all scheduled meetings, providing meaningful work toward course requirements.
+As written,  you are required to attend scheduled meetings, providing meaningful work toward course requirements.
 For additional meetings with First or Second Reader(s), [make an appointment via reader office hours](#Readers).

 #### Course repositories

 You are responsible for accepting and maintaining GitHub repositories for each of the assigned course projects.
-These assignments will be issued in the course [Slack channel](https://cs-senior-thesis-2021.slack.com).
 Repositories include completion- and submission-specific instructions via `README` files.
 Many of these operations feature using GitHub's tagging mechanism to release PDFs of your proposal with versions that adhere to the course's semantic versioning standard.

 **Course instructors will only grade and provide feedback on projects that are stored and properly released through GitHub.**